couchbaselabs/ToDoLite-Android/tutorial.md

 ### ToDoLite Data Model

 In ToDoLite, there are 3 types of documents: a profile, a list and a task.
-The List document has an owner and a members array, the Task document holds a reference to the List it belongs to.
+The task document holds a reference to the list it belongs to and a list has an owner and a members array.

 ![][image-3]

+### STEP 0: Create a database

 ### STEP 1: Working with HashMap\<String, Object\>

 You will learn how to save documents and consequently revisions as well.

-In Couchbase Lite a document’s body takes the form of a JSON object - a collection of key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.
+In Couchbase Lite a document’s body takes the form of a JSON object - a collection a key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.

 Open `List.java` and add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
 Instantiate a new HashMap and save a couple of properties:
 - `type` » the document type `list`